 The Explore section of the home page functions as a newsfeed, providing you with Bible verse art, study tips, videos, blog articles, and more.
 Depending on the type, some cards will link you to features within Verbum or open a web browser to, for example, a post on the Logos Academic Blog.
 You can select what kind of content you want to see in the Explore section by clicking the Settings icon at the top right of the Explore section and checking/unchecking boxes beside the kinds of content you’re interested in.

 The Library provides access to all of the books in your Verbum library, as well as certain interactive resources.
-The Library can be opened as a menu (by clicking the Library icon ), or docked as a panel (by clicking and dragging the Library icon into the application).
+The Library can be opened as a menu (by clicking Library), or docked as a panel (by clicking and dragging the Library icon into the application).

 You can use the Library to find and open your resources, or to perform more advanced tasks like prioritizing resources and creating resource collections.